Missionary Medical Plan Giving

 Text of a letter I wrote to what is now the Oklahoma District of the Church of the Nazarene to be read at the ceremony in which they presented my mother and father with a Distinguished Service Award

-Distinguished Service Awards are one of the three ways in which we Nazarenes provide funding for our Missionary Medical Plan.
-When someone is honored with a Distinguished Service Award, it means that $100 in their name has been put into Missionary Medical Plan.
+Distinguished Service Awards are one of the three ways we Nazarenes provide funding for our Missionary Medical Plan.
+When someone is honored with a Distinguished Service Award, it means that $100 in their name has been put into the Missionary Medical Plan.

 That fund cared for me when I got hepatitis in Haiti.
 It paid for the birth of our daughter in Italy.
 Missionary Medical Plan provided malaria prevention medications for us during our term of service in Haiti.